webpy/webpy.github.com/docs/0.3/templetor.md

 <a name="upgrading"></a>
 # Upgrading from web.py 0.2 templates

 The new implementation is mostly compatible with the earlier implementation.
-However some cases might not work.
+However some cases might not work because of the following reasons.

 * The new system expects 4 spaces as indentation in statements.
 * Template output is always storage like `TemplateResult` object, however converting it to `unicode` or `str` gives the result as unicode/string.